kadribicer/ShopConsoleApp_WebApi/README.md

 -	For every $100 on the bill, there would be a $ 5 discount (e.g. for $ 990, you get $ 45 as a discount).
 -	The percentage based discounts do not apply on groceries.
 -	A user can get only one of the percentage based discounts on a bill.
+- Create a RESTful API that returns the final invoice amount including discount when an invoice is issued.

 </details>